 Net earnings per share - diluted was \$7.72 in 2019 compared to \$8.56 in 2018.
 Foreign currency exchange rates favorably impacted net earnings per share - diluted by approximately \$0.28 in 2019.
 The gain from the acquisition of Manpower Switzerland recorded in 2019 positively impacted net earnings per share - diluted by approximately \$1.32 per share.
 Goodwill impairment and related tax and other charges recorded in 2019 negatively impacted net earnings per share - diluted by approximately \$1.26.
 The gain from the Deconsolidation recorded in 2019 positively impacted net earnings per share - diluted by approximately \$0.50 per share.
 In 2019 and 2018, restructuring costs negatively impacted net earnings per share - diluted by approximately \$0.50 per share.
-In 2019 and 2018, restructuring costs negatively impacted net earnings per share - diluted by approximately \$0.50 per share.
-In 2019 and 2018, restructuring costs negatively impacted net earnings per share - diluted by approximately \$0.50 per share.
-In 2019 and 2018, restructuring costs negatively impacted net earnings per share - diluted by approximately \$0.50 per share.
-In 2019 and 2018, restructuring costs negatively impacted net earnings per share - diluted by approximately \$0.52 and \$0.46 per share, net of tax.
-The gain from the sale of the Netherlands' language translation business favorably impacted net earnings per share - diluted by approximately \$0.50 per share.
+In 2019 and 2018, restructuring costs negatively impacted net earnings per share - diluted by approximately \$0.50 per share, net of tax.
+The gain from the sale of the Netherlands' language translation business favorably impacted net earnings per share - diluted by approximately \$0.06 per share, net of tax, for 2018.